After being blessed to see the Taj Mahal in all of its glory, it was time for Candace and me to head to Thailand for our Southeast Asian adventure!

 After massages we ate at some random vegetarian place with air conditioning that we found near the spa and took another Tuk-Tuk home for 150 TBH (~$5 USD) to start packing and relaxing before our next leg of our journey.

-Check back with us soon to see where we went next!
+Check back with us soon to see where we went next, and don’t forget to pin it!

 XOXO Travel A-Broads